Scholarship application deadline April 1

 • The Lottie B. Culinary Arts Scholarship established by former Ashland resident Rick Kouns is for third semester culinary arts students who have a minimum 2.5 GPA and the potential for success in the profession.

 • The Kevin McClain Memorial Scholarship, established by Marathon Petroleum, is for minority and female students who enroll for at least 12 hours a semester in the Applied Process Technology Program.

 • The Spriggs Family Scholarship is for children of Boyd County firefighters and police officers who have been employed by their department for at least two years.

 • The Theodore C. & Bennie J. Shields Scholarship is for Boyd County High School graduates who maintain a minimum 3.0 GPA.
 At least half of the scholarships must be awarded to female students.

 • The J.T.
 Smith Scholarship is for outstanding African-American residents of Kentucky, and grade point average, class rank, ACT scores and extra-curricular activities are considered.

 • ACTC’s Pre-Engineering Scholarship is for students who intend to earn an Associate in Science Degree and transfer to a university for a bachelor’s degree in chemical, civil, mechanical or other engineering fields.

-For information on establishing ACTC scholarships, contact Brooke Seasor, ACTC's director of advancement, at email@example.com or 06-326-2092.
+For information on establishing ACTC scholarships, contact Brooke Seasor, ACTC’s director of resource development, at firstname.lastname@example.org or 606-326-2092.